Tracking X-ray Outflows with Optical/IR Footprint Lines: Photionisation Modeling Analysis

 In their study, \citet{kraemer2020a} calculated the emitting area for the X-ray emitting gas.
 They were able to do this calculation only for Ne~IX 13.69\AA~ and Ne~X 12.13\AA, since the loss of soft-Xray sensitivity for ACIS made it hard to accurately measure the O~VII 22.1\AA~and O~VIII 18.97\AA~fluxes.
 To construct the radial flux profiles associated with each emission-line, we redo their analysis, and include in our study other X-ray line profiles, e.g., O~VII 22.1\AA~and O~VIII 18.97\AA.
 In addition, in our study, we only generate photoionisation models for the medium ionisation component from \citealt{kraemer2020a}.
 The reason is that the highest ionisation models did not predict significant fluxes for the footprint lines.
 The complete set of parameters used to generate our models is listed in Table \ref{tab:models}.

 Using the Cloudy predictions for the X-ray footprint lines, and the emitting areas calculated in \citealt{kraemer2020a}, we also construct radial flux profiles for the footprint lines, such as [Fe~X] 6375\AA~and [Si~X] 1.43$\mu$m.
-Our results are shown in Figure \ref{fig:fluxes1}, \ref{fig:fluxes2}, \ref{fig:fluxes3}, for the optical/IR lines, and in Figure \ref{fig:fluxes4} for the X-ray lines.
-In addition, the resulting spatially-integrated fluxes for all the footprint and X-ray lines are listed in Table \ref{tab:fluxes}.
+Our results are shown in Figure \ref{fig:fluxes1} and \ref{fig:fluxes1_1}, for the optical/IR lines, and in Figure \ref{fig:fluxes4} for the X-ray lines.
+It is important to note that our radial flux profiles show two different sets of models: dust-free and 50\% dust.
+The major effect for the dusty models is the depletion of elements onto dust grains.
+For example, since sulfur and neon are not depleted from gas phase, the [S~X], Ne~IX and Ne~X do not show any significant differences, other than a slight increase at the points closest to the AGN.
+The resulting spatially-integrated fluxes for all the footprint and X-ray lines are listed in Table \ref{tab:fluxes}.

+It is important to note that a few of our predicted flux profiles, such as [Ca~VIII], and [Fe~VII] (see Figure \ref{fig:fluxes1}) show a higher predicted flux for the dusty models in the center bins.
+This is because the He~II zone is shallower when dust is present, which results in greater recombination into those ionisation states.
+However, the effect is not present for the more distant points, because N$_{H}$ is smaller (see Table \ref{tab:models}), hence the model integrations do not reach the end of the He~II zone \citep[see discussion in][]{kraemer1986a}.